 Be clear about how much access you need to your money so you pick the right type of savings account.
 Fixed-rate accounts will offer a higher rate of interest but limit your access to your money.

 Don't assume that if you see a high interest savings rate advertised for your account that is what you are earning.
 Banks and building societies often pay high interest savings rates to new savers and less to those who have had the savings account for a while.

-Check whether the advertised interest rates on the savings account are artificially high.
+Check whether the advertised interest rates on the savings account include an initial bonus and if so, when it ends.
 Some providers offer an initial bonus on the account.
-This makes it look like a best buy, but the bonus rate normally only applies for the first 6 months or year after which the account reverts to a lower interest rate.
+This makes it look like a best buy, but the bonus rate normally only applies for the first six months or year.
+After the initial period the account reverts to a lower interest rate.

 Make a note in your diary of when any bonus rate runs out so you can shop around for a new high-interest savings account.

 Check the small print of your savings account.
 For example, are there any restrictions on the number of times you can take out money?

 Savings accounts pay you an Annual Equivalent Rate (AER) on your credit.
 The rate indicates what the amount would be if interest was paid and compounded once a year.
 Compounding is when interest is added onto a deposit each month with the new interest based on the newly calculated deposit figure.
 The higher the AER, the more interest you'll earn on your money.

 Bear in mind that you can earn up to £1,000 in interest without having to pay any tax, thanks to the Personal Savings Allowance (PSA).
 In the 2020 to 2021 tax year this allowance is £1,000 if you are a basic rate taxpayer.

 In other words, you can earn up to £1,000 on your savings before you have to pay any tax.
 For higher rate tax payers, the allowance falls to just £500 a year, and for those people who pay additional rate tax, the PSA falls to zero.